 - Click on “Get Transcripts”

 - Click “Create Account” (unless you already have one)

 - Enter name, email address.

-- Enter SSN, birthdate, filing status, country, address.
+- Enter SSN, birth date, filing status, country, and address.